Data Structure Registers

 If a non-asynchronous DSD operation has a DSR operand that does not have FIFO DSR type, but that DSR holds a FIFO, behavior is undefined if that FIFO experiences a FIFO full or FIFO empty event.
 It is the programmer’s responsibility to avoid such FIFO full or FIFO empty events.

-Create a unique DSR identifier value.
-This value will uniquely identify a physical DSR along with its DSR file.
+Create a DSR identifier value.
+This value will identify a physical DSR along with the corresponding DSR file.

 @get_dsr(dsr_type, dsr_id);